Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems: Experiments

-\textbf{Example 2.
-Ordered MNIST.} We considered the ordered MNIST example, a synthetic experiment setup which was first considered in \citep{Kostic--Novelli--Maurer--Ciliberto--Rosasco--Ponti2022}: given an MNIST image $\xv_t$ with digit $y_t\in\{0,\ldots,4\}$, $\xv_{t+1}$ is drawn at random from the MNIST images of digit $y_{t+1} = (y_t+1 \mod 5)$.
-While this process is not time-reversible, the process is obviously normal.
-We tested the same set of methods as before, additionally with sequentially and jointly nested version of LoRA.
-We trained singular basis parameterized by convolutional neural networks with 100 epochs using 10 random seeds.
+We considered the ordered MNIST example, a synthetic experiment which was first considered in \citep{Kostic--Novelli--Maurer--Ciliberto--Rosasco--Ponti2022}: given an MNIST image $\xv_t$ with digit $y_t\in\{0,\ldots,4\}$, $\xv_{t+1}$ is drawn at random from the MNIST images of digit $y_{t+1} = y_t+1 ~(\text{mod}~5)$.
+While this process is not time-reversible, the process is clearly normal.
+We tested VAMPnet-1, DPNet, DPNet-relaxed, and sequentially and jointly nested version of LoRA.
+For each method, we trained singular basis parameterized by convolutional neural networks with 100 epochs using 10 random seeds.

-We evaluated the multistep prediction performance, by computing (1) the accuracy using an oracle classifier similar to \citep{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr}, and (2) root mean squared error (RMSE) of the prediction evaluated on the test data.
-The multistep prediction performed with EDMD$(\gv)$ is reported in the first row of Figure~\ref{fig:ordered_MNIST}.
-We first note that, unlike the catastrophic failure reported in \citet{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr}, our VAMPnet-1 prediction is reasonably good in terms of both metrics.
+We evaluated the multi-step prediction performance of each method, by computing (1) the accuracy using an oracle classifier similar to \citep{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr}, and (2) root mean squared error (RMSE) of the prediction evaluated on the test data.
+The multi-step prediction performed with EDMD$(\gv)$ is reported in the first row of Figure~\ref{fig:ordered_MNIST}.
 We highlight that LoRA and its variants consistently outperform the other methods, exhibiting robust RMSE performance over a range of prediction steps $t\in\{-15,\ldots,15\}$.
-Notably, the nesting techniques helped improve the RMSE performance, especially the joint nesting worked best in this case.
+Notably, the nesting techniques helped improve the RMSE, especially the joint nesting worked best.
+We also remark in passing that, unlike the significant failure reported in \citep{Kostic--Novelli--Grazzi--Lounici--Pontil2024iclr}, the VAMPnet-1 prediction quality is comparable to DPNet in both metrics.

 In the second row, we showed the performance of different prediction methods with the basis learned with \jntlora{}.
 We note that the quality is very close to each other, and CCA+LoRA prediction seems to follow the trend of EDMD($\fv$) for forward prediction and EDMD($\gv$) for backward prediction.
 We also remark that the prediction quality with CCA+LoRA when $t=1$ is particularly bad, which we conjecture to be caused by the absence of the action of Koopman matrices; see Eq.~\eqref{eq:multi_step_via_svd} and Eq.~\eqref{eq:multi_step_via_svd_backward}.